Pacific Northwest College of Art: Campus and facilities

 As of February 2015, PNCA's main campus building, known as the Arlene and Harold Schnitzer Center for Art and Design, is located at 511 NW Broadway in northwest Portland, in the Pearl District.
 Known previously as the 511 Federal Building, it is a former post office that is on the National Register of Historic Places.

 ArtHouse

 The college opened its first student housing in 2013 with the completion of ArtHouse at NW Park and Couch.
 The six-story building has 50 apartments plus retail space on the ground floor.
 Designed by architect Thomas Robinson, the project cost $7.3 million to build the modernistic structure.
-ArtHouse was built where Powell's Technical Books was located and is managed by College Housing Northwest.
+ArtHouse was built where Powell's Technical Books was located and is managed by PTLA.

+Glass building

+The Glass building was formerly an industrial glass manufacturing warehouse located at 2139 N Kerby in north Portland, which has now PNCA's applied arts studio.
+It consists of individual MFA studios surrounded by communal wood, metal, sculpture, plaster, ceramics, and fiber facilities.

 Exhibition spaces

 PNCA's exhibition department is the Center for Contemporary Art & Culture (CCAC), which is a platform for cultural production including exhibition, lecture, performance, and publication.
 CCAC is directed by Mack McFarland and has exhibited artists including Wangechi Mutu, Cauleen Smith, James Rosenquist, and David Horvitz.
 CCAC has two galleries, the 511 Gallery (formerly the Philip Feldman Gallery + Project Space) and the Dorothy Lemelson Innovation Studio.
 Additional exhibition spaces include Holt Gallery, Gallery 157, Gallery B10, and New Commons.
 The Lodge Gallery @ Allied Works Architecture host regular exhibitions.